JRKhoo/federated-learning/README.md

 The dataset contains roughly 100k hospital admission records (patient encounters) for diabetic patients collected across 130 US hospitals.
 Each row is an encounter with demographic, admission/discharge, diagnosis, lab test, procedure and medication fields (examples: race, gender, age, num_lab_procedures, number_inpatient, A1Cresult, medication fields).

 The primary target used in this project is the "readmitted" field, which indicates whether the patient was readmitted within 30 days ("<30"), after 30 days (">30"), or not readmitted ("NO").

+As long as the patient is readmitted, be it within 30 days or after 30 days, we take it as the patient was readmitted, a "positive" outcome "1".
+If the patient was not readmitted, we take it as a "negative" outcome "0".

 ### Preprocessed Data
 Data has already been preprocessed according to the following logic. <br>